wish2023/tp/docs/UserGuide.md

 Format: `exit` or `ex`

 ### Saving the data
-ATHENA data is saved in the hard disk automatically after any command that changes the data.
+ATHENA's data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ## FAQ